Discrimination in care

 If you feel you or your child are being treated differently by social workers or foster carers because you or your child are living with HIV, you should make a complaint following the social services complaints procedure.

 Include the name of the person who you felt discriminated against you, and when you spoke to them.
 You may be able to get support to do this from:

 - your health care team

 - an HIV support service

-There is an organisation called Voice who help people make complaints about the care of children by local authorities, so they can help you.
+- Coram Voice – an organisation who help people make complaints about the care of children by local authorities

-Also the National AIDS Trust can help you do this, and give advice and guidance on your rights and how professionals should treat you.
+- The National AIDS Trust who can give advice and guidance on your rights and how professionals should treat you.